 You don't own shit in Web3.

 In my opinion, Web3 tokens are useless and worthless because Web3 is not decentralized.
-Sure, the tokens have a price, but that price will eventually trend to zero as people figure out that there's no underlying value.
-Bitcoin's value is derived from the fact that it's censorship resistant and it would be impossible to change the token issuance without the vast majority of users agreeing to devalue their own holdings.
-The same can't be said for any Web3 token, L1 or otherwise.
+Bitcoin’s value is derived from the fact that it’s censorship resistant.
+It’s impossible to change the token issuance (21m) without the vast majority of users agreeing to devalue their own holdings.
+I get to run my own node and run my own code.

 Not Blockchain.
 Not Crypto.
-Not Web3
+Not Web3.

 Web3 is just the latest iteration of private corporations and individuals trying to co-opt bitcoin into something that they can own and profit from, without actually contributing value.